 Getting from Wanaka to the Snow Farm

-Most people drive themselves to the Snow Farm.
-It is a fairly easy 40-minute drive to the Snow Farm from Wanaka.
-Drive along Cardrona Valley Road and then turn left about 200 meters (700 feet) after the Cardrona Alpine Resort exit.
-Although this portion of the road is unsealed, the drive is pretty easy and suitable for 2wd drive vehicles.
-It is necessary to carry snow chains with you in case bad conditions occur.
+Most people drive themselves to the Snow Farm, as it’s a fairly easy 40-minute drive from Wanaka.
+Head along Cardrona Valley Road and then turn left about 200 meters (656 feet) after the Cardrona Alpine Resort exit.

-Ski passes available and prices
+The Snow Farm ski passes and prices

-- A season pass is $149 NZD, or $359 NZD with rentals included
+- An early bird season pass is $149 NZD, or $309 NZD with rentals included.
+This increases if you purchase during the ski season

-Why ski at the Snow Farm
+Why ski at the Snow Farm?

-The Snow Farm is the place to go if you want to go cross-country skiing.
-Cross-country skiing is a great fitness activity that’ll have you exploring the Pisa Conservation Area in the snow.
 It’s a fun alternative to hiking and is easy enough for people to get the hang of even on their first try!
-It’s also suitable for the whole family – even your dog is allowed to come along!
+It’s also suitable for the whole family – even your dog is allowed to come along.

-Related Read: After a long day hitting the slopes you’re sure to be hungry!
+Related Read: After a long day hitting the slopes, you’re sure to be hungry!
 Check out some of the best restaurants that Wanaka has to offer.

 Soho Basin

-Soho Basin is home to over 1000 hectares of backcountry runs.
+Soho Basin is home to over 1000 hectares (almost 2,500 acres) of backcountry runs.
 You won’t find chairlifts or a bunny hill here, the only way up is by snowcat!
 In a snowcat with a small group, you’ll be transported to some of the most remote backcountry runs in all of New Zealand.
 Think of this experience like heli-skiing, except with a snowcat instead of a chopper.

 Sounds amazing, right?

 Well, an experience like this doesn’t come cheap.
-It’s expensive, so expensive that I’ve not been able to experience myself (my blogger salary just isn’t that flashy.)
+It’s expensive, so expensive that I’ve not been able to experience it myself (my blogger salary just isn’t that flashy).
 In fact, they don’t even advertise their full price list and instead, you must contact them for more information.
-What I do know is that a full-day group experience for up to 9 people is $10,000 NZD.
-You would definitely need to be a keen skier to opt for this Wanaka skiing experience, that much is for sure.

 With that being said, Soho Basin is located right next to Cardrona and their base is actually just off the access road.
-So, it is one of Wanaka’s ski fields that I needed to include in this blog.
+So, I couldn’t leave this one out of this list.

 Plus, it’s a once-in-a-lifetime experience!
 If you’ve got the cash, why wouldn’t you try it?!